-- 12.1 Students seeking to participate in an exchange programme at another university should: - (a) normally be registered as a full-time undergraduate student; - (b) have spent at least one academic year at UWI, but not yet be in the last semester of his/her final year of study; - (c) have attained at least a GPA of 3.0; - (d) have not been the subject of any disciplinary action and have no such action pending against him/her; - (e) consult with the International Students Office. - 12.2 Student exchanges may be arranged for a maximum of two semesters which must not include the final semester of full time study.
+Students seeking to participate in the exchange programme should:

+- (a) normally be registered as a full-time undergraduate student; - (b) have spent at least one academic year at UWI, but not yet be in the last semester of his/her final year of study; - (c) have attained at least a GPA of 3.0; - (d) have not been the subject of any disciplinary action and have no such action pending against him/her; - (e) consult with the International Students Office regarding participating institutions.

-- 12.3 Students must have the courses they intend to do at the overseas university assessed for equivalence and approved by the relevant department and Dean before proceeding abroad. - 12.4 Students must register for the approved Mona-equivalent courses at the beginning of the semester for which they were approved for exchange.
-Results received will be awarded to the Mona courses assessed and approved by the Board for Undergraduate Studies (BUS). - 12.5 The letter grade duly awarded for a course offered by an approved overseas university shall be accepted without change.
-Where an institution does not offer letter grade, a determination is made by the Dean. - 12.6 Students wishing to complete their degree at another university: Students who may be migrating or be away from the country for a significant period and have few courses to complete their UWI degreemay be allowed to do so at the discretion of the Faculty and sanctioned by Academic Board Sub-Committee for Student Matters (ABSCSM).
+- 13.2 Student exchanges may be arranged for a maximum of two semesters which must not include the final semester of full time study. - 13.3 Students must have the courses they intend to do at the overseas university assessed for equivalence and approved by the relevant department and Dean before proceeding abroad. - 13.4 Students must register for the approved Mona-equivalent courses at the beginning of the semester for which they were approved for exchange.
+Results received will be awarded to the Mona courses assessed and approved by the Board for Undergraduate Studies (BUS). - 13.5 The letter grade duly awarded for a course offered by an approved overseas university shall be accepted without change.
+Where an institution does not offer letter grade, a determination is made by the Dean.

+13.6 Complete their degree at another university

+Students who may be migrating or be away from the country for a significant period and have few courses to complete their UWI degreemay be allowed to do so at the discretion of the Faculty and sanctioned by Academic Board Sub-Committee for Student Matters (ABSCSM).

-13. LEAVE OF ABSENCE REGULATIONS
+14. LEAVE OF ABSENCE REGULATIONS

-- 13.1 A student who, for good reason, wishes to be absent from an academic programme for a semester or more must apply for formal leave of absence using the Automated Student Request System (ASRS) - 13.2 Leave of absence may be granted for one semester or for an academic year in the first instance however, leave will not be granted for more than two academic years or four semesters over the life of a student's programme. - 13.3 Applications for leave of absence (LOA) for Semester I and Semester II must be made before the end of the first week of October and before the end of the second week in February, respectively. - 13.4 Applications for late leave of absence (LLOA) may be subject to a fine to be determined by the Academic Board.
+- 14.1 A student who wishes to be absent from an academic programme for a semester or more must apply for formal leave of absence using the Automated Student Request System (ASRS) - 14.2 Leave of absence may be granted for one semester or for an academic year in the first instance however, leave will not be granted for more than two academic years or four semesters over the life of a student's programme. - 14.3 Applications for leave of absence (LOA) for Semester I and Semester II must be made separately before the end of the first week of October and before the end of the second week in February, respectively. - 14.4 Applications for late leave of absence (LLOA) may be subject to a fine to be determined by the Academic Board.
 The amount of the fine may increase depending on the lateness of the request.

-- 13.5 Students who have attended classes and have requested leave of absence after the above-mentioned dates will be required to provide evidence that they did not sit examination nor submit coursework. - 13.6 A student only becomes eligible for leave after completing at least one semester in the Faculty.
+- 14.5 Students who have attended classes and have requested leave of absence after the abovementioned dates will be required to provide evidence that they did not sit examination nor submit coursework. - 14.6 A student only becomes eligible for leave after completing at least one semester in the Faculty.
 As such, students are not eligible for leave of absence in the semester they were admitted/readmitted to the Faculty.
-Such students, however, maybe eligible for voluntary withdrawal.
+Such students, however, may be eligible for voluntary withdrawal.
 A formal request for voluntary withdrawal must be made via the Automated Student Request System

-14. EXAMINATION REGULATIONS
+15. EXAMINATION REGULATIONS